Turquoise Événements’s La Vieille Brasserie Wedding Checklist (Lachine)

 I may have only organized 1 wedding (my own) and been a day-of wedding coordinator once (a second experience coming up in 2020!), but I have more than 10 years of event planning experience (including 5 years of professional event planning experience in the corporate world and I’m the face behind all of Turquoise Blog’s Foodies & Bloggers Dinners and Insta Foodie Dinners), a Master’s Degree (M.Sc.) in marketing with a focus on event planning and a passion for events 🙂

-My Wedding Planner rate starts at $600* and my Day-Of Wedding Coordinator rate starts at $300* – contact me today for a quote!
-The first meeting is always on the house!
+My Wedding Planner rate is $1000* and my Day-Of Wedding Coordinator rate is $450* – contact me today for more information; the first meeting is always on the house!

 **All opinions are mine and all photos are mine unless otherwise credited